 The type of setting on the DBS check for example, a specific category of school, is not a barrier.
 The receiving setting should risk assess as they would for a volunteer.
 See paragraphs 167 to 172 of keeping children safe in education (KCSIE).

 Whilst the onus remains on schools to satisfy themselves that someone in their setting has had the required checks including, as required, those set out in part 3 of KCSIE, in the above scenario this can be achieved, if the receiving setting chooses to, via seeking assurance from the current employer rather than requiring new checks.

-Will there be enough support staff to provide support for pupils with education, health, and care plans (EHCPs)?
+11.7 Will there be enough support staff to provide support for pupils with EHC plans?